 Monday is sunny.
 Tuesday it rains.
 Wednesday the wind blows and Thursday it snows.
-Must be spring time.
+Must be fall or spring—also known as shoulder season for fishing.
 If the weather is the only thing keeping you off the water, it’s time to change your clothes.
-These 6 pros have suffered it all and put together the best systems for shoulder season fishing.
+These six pros have suffered it all and put together the best systems for shoulder season fishing.

 Outwear: Columbia Outdry Extreme—inherently breathable material stays bone-dry.